 “I’ve been performing with a nine-piece band, which includes my string quartet; but being able to play in the ASC Sirote Theatre will allow me the space and setting to bring to life the orchestra I have envisioned in the past year,” Johnston said.

 Learn more about Johnston on his website.

 Margjeka was born in Tropoia, a small town nestled in the Albanian Alps.
 Margjeka’s musical influences came during his formative years as Western music slowly made its way into a country still reeling from the fall of the Berlin Wall.
 As a songwriter and producer living in Birmingham, Margjeka has developed a reputation for his fascination with the process of making great records: that intentional, incidental and accidental sounds breathe life into a recording and embody its unique character.
-Margjeka’s recently released sophomore album, “Hummingbird,” is available from Birmingham’s PIPEANDGUN and Communicating Vessels.
+Margjeka’s recently released sophomore album, “Hummingbird,” is available from Birmingham’s Communicating Vessels.